 Pyeongchang county is the host of the 2018 Winter Olympics.
 Two main ski resorts in the area, Alpensia and Yongpyong, will host most of the events.
 Alpensia has the main Olympic Village, hosting the ski jumping, luge, bobsleigh and cross-country skiing, while Yongpyong, which is one of northeast Asia’s better ski resorts, will host the downhill slalom events.

 Hallasan National Park

 Hiking up 1950m Hallasan, South Korea’s highest peak, is well worth the effort.
 The densely wooded dormant volcano, the world’s only habitat for Korean firs, is beautiful throughout the seasons, with hillsides of azaleas flowering in April and May being a particularly notable sight.
 If you’re lucky, you might spot small roe deer.

-Jeonju, the provincial capital, is famous for being the birthplace of both the Joseon dynasty and Korea’s most well-known culinary delight, bibimbap (rice, meat, egg and vegetables with a hot sauce).
-Centrally located, the city is the perfect base from which to explore Jeollabuk-do as it’s the regional hub for buses and trains.
+Jeonju, the provincial capital of Jeollabuk-do, is famous for being the birthplace of both the Joseon dynasty and Korea’s most well-known culinary delight, bibimbap (rice, meat, egg and vegetables with a hot sauce).
+Centrally located, the city is the perfect base from which to explore Jeollabuk-do, as it’s the regional hub for buses and trains.

 Hahoe Folk Village